 Modulation Reserved Parameters

 Prior to AMI_Version 6.1, AMI modeling supported only NRZ SerDes signaling.
 AMI_Version 6.1 introduces support for PAM4 SerDes signaling.
 A SerDes waveform is periodically sampled to determine the value of the waveform between transitions.
 The time interval between these samples is the Unit Interval (UI), also referred to as bit_time (the value passed into the AMI_Init function), and symbol_time.
 Symbol_time is a more generic name since a single UI can either represent a bit in NRZ or two bits in PAM4.
 The clock_times returned by AMI_GetWave are edge transition times, and are ½ UI before the nominal sample times.
 For NRZ, the mean edge transition time is close to the mean zero crossing time.
 For PAM4, the zero crossing time is only meaningful for transitions between symbols 0 and 3 and between symbols 1 and 2.
-In summary, UI, bit_time and symbol_time are the same and correspond to the time between the waveform sampled at the receiver latch.
+In summary, UI, bit_time and symbol_time are the same and correspond to the time between the waveform edges sampled at the receiver latch.
 For clock_times, zero crossing time and edge transition time are the same and are defined as ½ UI before the times that the Rx latch is sampled.

 Parameter: Modulation